epfl-cede/jupyterhub-fileserver-api/docs/commands.md

 - last-modification (formated string ```%Y-%m-%d %H:%M:%S```) : last modification (for file only)
 - children (json table)  (for directory only) : contents inside this folder

+Note : In case the last-modification cannot be determined the value "unknown" is returned

 ### Example :
 - Input :
 ```